clipperhouse/gen/README.md

 # Design goals

 We want this library to be idiomatic, fast and as lightweight as possible.
 We are looking to bring a bit of terseness and clarity to operations that might otherwise require verbose loops.
+We also will refrain from implementing functionality that would compete for problems that Go already solves cleanly.

 # Helping out